lchski/ecustom.ca/content/articles/the-lady-on-the-bus.md

 title: The Lady on the Bus
 kind: article
 created_at: 2012-10-15
-summary: Short version!
+summary: My story about a woman who boards my bus each morning, and how other people on the bus react to her presence.
 published: true
-custom_link: Read on, to find out more
+custom_link: Read the full story
 ---

 Every morning I witness several acts of compassion which bring a smile to my face without fail.